Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/az-postgres-private-link.md

 1. Navigate to your Azure Database for Postgres Flexible Server in the Azure Portal
 2. From the server overview, click **JSON view**.
-3. Copy the value in the **Resource ID**** field at the top of the pane.
+3. Copy the value in the **Resource ID** field at the top of the pane.
     The path format is: `/subscriptions/<subscription_uuid>/resourceGroups/<resource_group_name>/providers/Microsoft.DBforPostgreSQL/flexibleServers/<server_name>`.
 4. Add the required information to the following template and submit your Azure Private Link request to [dbt Support](/docs/dbt-support#dbt-cloud-support):
     ```
       Subject: New Azure Multi-Tenant Private Link Request
     - Type: Azure Database for Postgres Flexible Server
-    - Server name:
+    - Postgres Flexible Server name:
     - Azure Database for Postgres Flexible Server resource ID:
-    - <Constant name="cloud" /> multi-tenant environment: EMEA
+    - dbt Azure multi-tenant environment (EMEA):
-    - Azure region: Region that hosts your Postgres Flexible Server (like, WestEurope, NorthEurope)
+    - Azure Postgres server region (e.g., WestEurope, NorthEurope):
     ```
 5. Once our Support team confirms the the endpoint has been created, navigate to the Azure Database for Postgres Flexible Server in the Azure Portal and browse to **Settings** > **Networking**.
 In the **Private Endpoints** section, highlight the `dbt` named option and select **Approve**.
 Confirm with Support that the connection has been approved so they can validate the connection and make it available for use in  <Constant name="cloud" />.